Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Always Keep Your Printer Covered

 As the experts at Great Lakes Computers point out, thermal printers should always be covered when they are not in use.
 Printers should also be kept out of high-traffic areas whenever possible.
-These small steps will help to prevent dust and debris from building up inside the printer.
+These small steps will help prevent dust and debris from building up inside the printer.

 Never Work on a Thermal Printer When It’s Powered On